nicole-yoong/Portfolio/SQL_AB_Testing/Case_Study_#2_Investigating a Drop_in_User_Engagement.md

 ```
 ![image](https://user-images.githubusercontent.com/77920592/203061092-4e9ccd72-c875-4741-a1bc-41b48fa7ef35.png)

 The number of email sent increases over time.
 Users generally open the email by they started reducing the clickthrough since first week of August (2014-08-04 00:00:00).
-This might indicates
+This might indicates that the contents fail to grab the attention of the users, possibly due to the lack of creative and innovative topics.

 ## Recommendation ##
 Answer the following questions: